The MFA program in Photography was created to emphasize craft and concept-driven photography.

 Our program of study is distinguished by its academic rigor, diverse and contemporary approach to photography, and its engagement with the handmade image.
 Each semester concludes with a dynamic jury of faculty, visiting faculty, and invited guests who review and respond to the work of each graduate student.

-Located in Cambridge, MA, Lesley is immersed within a powerful academic and cultural community filled with prominent local resources such as Harvard University, M.I.T., the MFA Boston, the ICA, and the deCordova Museum.
+Located in Cambridge, Massachusetts, we are immersed within a powerful academic and cultural community filled with prominent local resources such as Harvard University, M.I.T., the MFA Boston, the ICA, and the deCordova Museum.

-In 2015, Lesley will complete the building of the Lunder Arts Center in the Porter Square neighborhood of Cambridge, a state of the art facility which will house the College of Art and Design.
-We have state of the art wet darkroom, alternative process, and digital photography facilities with access to resources of a major university.
+Our Lunder Arts Center — a state-of-the-art faculty that houses the College of Art and Design — is now up and running in the Porter Square neighborhood of Cambridge.
+We have a wet darkroom, alternative process, and digital photography facilities with access to resources of a major university.

 MFA in Photography